Sienci-Labs/Resources/atc/atc-assembly/atc-dust-shoe.md

 ## Clear Cut Dust Shoe Installation

-*** insert link for clear cut video when the modified  video comes out

-*** header photo 1x Clear Cut Dust Shoe – Upper, 1x Clear Cut Dust Shoe – Lower,  2x 4″ Ring Clamp, 1x ATC dust shoe Bracket, 1x Front Gasket, 1x Rear Gasket, 2x 3D Printed Slider, 1x ATC Hose Bracket, 4x M5-16mm Socket Head Screws, 2x M6-14mm Button Head Screws, 2x M6 Washer, 2x handles, 3x M4-4mm Button Head screws
+[Render] Hero image that has the dust shoe assembly installed and is highlighted in blue to show what we are doing at this step
+(atc_assembly_dust-header1.jpg)

+[Render] Parts Needed:
+1x Upper Dust Shoe
+1x Lower Dust Shoe
+2x 4″ Hose Clamp
+1x Clear Cut ATC Bracket
+1x Clear Cut ATC Front Gasket
+1x Clear Cut ATC Rear Gasket
+2x Clear Cut ATC Slider Bushing
+1x ATC Hose Bracket
+4x M5 - 16mm Socket Head Screw
+2x M6 - 14mm Button Head Screw
+2x M6 Washer
+2x Dust Shoe Handle
+3x M4 - 4mm Button Head Screw
+(atc_assembly_dust-parts1.jpg)

 ### Assembly

-1. Attach the **front and rear gaskets** to the ATC dust shoe bracket:
+1. Attach the **front and rear gaskets** to the Clear Cut ATC bracket:

    * Align holes between the front gasket and bracket
    * Snap fingers of rear gasket into place
    * Both gaskets should sit flush to the bottom of the bracket

+   [Render] An image showing us placing both gaskets onto the atc bracket, combining the two images below into one.
+   (atc_assembly_dust-gaskets.jpg)

 ![](</_images/_atc/_atc_assembly/temp/Screenshot 2026-02-24 133757.png>)

 ![](</_images/_atc/_atc_assembly/temp/Screenshot 2026-02-24 133822.png>)

-1. Insert **four (4) M5-16 mm screws**, one in each corner.
-Then fasten the dust shoe upper and lower pieces to the bracket using an Allen key.
+1. Insert **four (4) M5 - 16 mm socket head screws**, one in each corner.
+Then fasten the upper dust shoe  and lower dust shoe to the bracket using an Allen key.

+[Render] Again combining the two images below into one to show the screws being inserted and then tightened to the bracket using an allen key. (atc_assembly_dust-screws.jpg)

 ![](</_images/_atc/_atc_assembly/temp/Screenshot 2026-02-24 134742.png>)